xiaojxkevin/clash-for-ubuntu/README.md

 ## Config Your CFW as usual

 Now, you should be able to find your CFW Launcher in the application menu or search for it using the specified name.
 Clicking on the launcher should execute your cfw_launcher.sh script.
-Then you can confi your CFW as usual.
+Then you can config your CFW as usual.